Yorisoft/yorisoft.github.io/README.md

 # Yorisoft.dev

-This repository contains the source for **Yorisoft.dev**, my personal blog and portfolio site.
+This repository contains the source for Yorisoft.dev, my personal blog and portfolio site.
+It’s used for technical blogging, project write-ups, and long-form engineering notes.

-The design of this site is inspired by [W3’s free portfolio website](https://www.w3schools.com/howto/howto_website_create_portfolio.asp), which served as an early reference for layout and information hierarchy.
-From there, the design was adapted and reworked to better support support my needs, such as cheap hosting, SGG, and SEO.
+The design of this site is inspired by [W3’s free portfolio website](https://themes.3rdwavemedia.com/devcard/bs5/index.html), which served as an early reference for layout and information hierarchy.
+From there, the design was adapted and reworked to better support my needs, such as cheap hosting, SGG, and SEO.

 The site is built with **Astro** and **Tailwind CSS**, and is primarily used for technical blogging, project logs, and gaming related escapades.